sofwerx/synthetic-target-area-of-interest/README.md

 Identify and geolocate object(s) of interest using imagery and sensor data from multiple UAVs viewing a common target area, add / update corresponding feature on GIS map layer.

+This repository consists of nested git repositories as submodules.
+After doing a git pull, be sure to regularly run:

+    git submodule update --init --recursive

 ## Local development

 The [docker-compose.yml](docker-compose.yml) is used by the above environments.